The Green, the Flow, the Path of the Game (2021)

 This action of previous play has produced paths offering any new visiting children a clear invitation as to exactly where to play and therefore what play is possible.
 Their new play then continues this mapping, re-marking and re-tracing, creating a tight matrix of routes on the earth.
 A root system.

-Partly inspired by Pieter Bruegel the Elder’s painting Children’s Games (1560) Chodzko gave GoPro action cameras to a group of 11 children to wear so that they could remind him (and the viewer) how the game is experienced, how fun it is!
+Partly inspired by the complex, joyful behaviour depicted in Pieter Bruegel the Elder’s painting Children’s Games (1560) Chodzko gave GoPro action cameras to a group of 11 local children to wear so that they could remind him (and the viewer) how the game is experienced, how fun it is!
 In the adrenaline rush of their excitement as hunter or hunted they accomplish elegant plant-related movements, often accidentally spreading seeds, regenerating their plant collaborators.
 Chodzko edited the video in the chronological order of its event.
-The children’s multiple perspectives create its visual and auditory growth.
+The children’s multiple and often simultaneous perspectives create its visual and auditory growth.
 The edits between short sequences of play seem to turn one body into another, a flow which parallels the empathic attention that this game requires.
 The editing process was itself developed as a form of gardening; pruning, weeding, revealing a complex whole from diverse elements, a semblance of order within a semblance of wildness.

 Like other recent works by Chodzko (eg; The Valley Unfurls its Song , The Return of the Fleet Spring Heads , O, you happy roots, branch and mediatrix, and Thru hole I blind/O/Thru hole oui see etc) or earlier works (eg: Night Shift (2004), and Ghost (2010)) the artwork exists as a form of guidance; encouraging our (real or imaginary) movement through a space, that serves to catalyse and channel a new vision.